 1. Know what your goals are

 This seems so obvious, but many employees just go through the motions and live through each week just to get to the weekend, without giving their larger goals much thought.
 It’s easy to lose touch with what your goals are or have been when you’re demotivated.
 Devote some time and energy to fleshing out your career goals.
 Writing them down and planning them out can be a great start to achieving them.
-If you’re feeling stuck in your current position, consider reading 5 Steps to Take Control of Your Career.

 By doing a distance learning course while you work, you can advance your career and further your education at the same time.
 Choose a course that is aligned with your career goals.
 For example, if you want to become an engineer, think about whether you’d like to be a mechanical engineer or an electrical engineer and then enrol in the relevant course.
 Studying broadens your knowledge and skillset, which makes you more employable and increases your career prospects and earning power.